Serialii/AMD_Robotics_Hackathon_2025_Jarvis/README.md

 ### Inference Stack
 * **Platform:** Dell Pro Max 16 Laptop (Ryzen AI 9 HX 370).
 * **LLM:** **Ollama (Llama 3.2)** provides rapid, local conversational intelligence.
-* **Handoff Safety:** MediaPipe runs in parallel to ensure the robot waits for an appropriate hand presence before releasing the object.
 * **Interface:** Custom, production-ready **Streamlit UI** for visualization, control, and status monitoring.

 ## 4. Ease of Use and Generalizability ⚙️